Marc Brackett, Ph.D.

 Book Chapters

-Rivers, S.E., Hagelskamp, C., & Brackett, M.A. (in press).
+Rivers, S.E., Hagelskamp, C., & Brackett, M.A.
+(2013).
 Understanding and assessing the social-emotional attributes of classrooms.
 In J. McMillan (Ed.), Sage Handbook of Research on Classroom Assessments.
 Thousand Oaks, CA: Sage.

 Brackett, M. A., Maurer, M., Rivers, S. E., Elbertson, N., Carpenter, M. D., Kremenitzer, J. P., Alster, B. E., Stuart-Wonderlie, L., Cassella, P., & Bauer, J. (2011).
 Creating emotionally literate classrooms.
 In M. A. Brackett & J. P. Kremenitzer with M. Maurer, M. Carpenter, S. E. Rivers, & N. Elbertson (Eds.), Emotional literacy in the classroom: Upper Elementary.
 Portchester, NY: National Professional Resources.